emgong/double-takes/app/posts/2016-02-05-good-migrations.md

 monkey-patch and disable the ActiveSupport auto-loader while migrations were running, we jumped at the opportunity to wrap a well-tested gem around it.

-If you have the `good_migrations` gem in your Gemfile, it will simply raise a very explanatory error message whenever the Rails auto-loader attempts to load a Ruby file from your project's `app/` directory, do its best to explain why this is almost certainly a problem, and then forward you to the Github README for more details.
+If you have the `good_migrations` gem in your Gemfile, your migrations will raise an error whenever the Rails auto-loader attempts to load a Ruby file from your project's `app/` directory, do its best to explain why this is almost certainly a problem, and then forward you to the Github README for more details.
 There's no API or configuration to worry about, and if you